boutell/tome/README.md

 ## Plan

 * Bootstrap this very quickly into something I can stand to use to edit JavaScript, just enough to work on it and see the problems.
 DONE
-  (sorta; shows me what I can't live without)
 * Fix the flicker.
 DONE
 * Undo.
 DONE
 * Redo.
 DONE
-* Refactor such that this doesn't all have to be one file and multiple instances of the editor become possible.
+* Refactor such that this doesn't all have to be one file and multiple instances of the editor become technically possible.
 DONE
-* "Sub-editors" for editing fields like "Find."
+* "Sub-editors" for editing fields like "Find" with access to all of the same conveniences.
 DONE
-* Bare-bones Find DONE
+* Bare-bones Find feature.
+DONE
 * Find Again DONE
+* What's going on with emoji?
+DONE
+* Prevent nonprintable characters tome doesn't understand from winding up as text in the document
+* Case-insensitive Find
+* RegExp Find
 * "Find" loops around
 * Find and Replace
-* Parens aware indent
+* Parens-aware indent
 * Continuous parsing so indent is performant
 * String-aware indent
 * Control-W should not offer to save if there are no changes